-Question: Is Django a Content Management System (CMS)?
+46. Is Django a content management system (CMS)?

 Answer: No, it is not a CMS.
-It is a Python web framework, however, we can use it to built CMS applications.
+It is a Python web framework.
+However, we can use it to build CMS applications.

 Answer: CSRF stands for Cross-Site Request Forgeries, and it is a protection used with Django forms to fight against malicious attacks.

-Question: What commands we can use to see the raw queries running by Django?
+49. What commands can we use to see the raw queries running by Django?

 Answer: In Django, using the concept of serialization, we can convert the model's data into other transferable data formats such as XML and JSON.